Sit down in your meditation spot. Back straight. Breathe from your belly. Eyes half-closed. Relax.

 4. Thoughts are your biggest challenge here.
 Habitual thinking that is.
 Reacting to thoughts by moving your Light to more thoughts and so on.
 If you can reign that in then you've pretty much got it beat.

-5. This technique is also known as Shikantaza, Vipassana, Watching, Objectless, Formless, Choiceless Awareness, Untangling, Cessation and Asamprajnata Dhyana (Meditation Without A Seed), depending on who you talk to.
+5. This technique is also known as Shikantaza, Vipassana, Watching, Objectless, Formless, Choiceless Awareness, Untangling, Cessation, Open-Monitoring, Zooming-Out and Asamprajnata Dhyana (Meditation Without A Seed), depending on who you talk to.